East Coast

 This is the front of Elvis’s Graceland.
 Credit: Catherine Parker

 Visit the beloved home of Elvis, the king of rock n’ roll.
 Graceland is a sprawling wooded estate south of Downtown Memphis.
-Located on 13 acres the house is a 17,000-square-foot colonial revival with 23 rooms.
+Located on 13 acres, the house is a 17,000-square-foot colonial revival with 23 rooms.

-For the best experience, take the tour of Graceland.
+For the best experience, take a tour of Graceland.
 See the infamous Jungle Room with its waterfall and rock walls.
 Elvis used it as a recording studio in the 1970s.
 The trophy room is another standout to see the universal appeal of Elvis and his music.

-For kids who barely know who Elvis is, this tour offers a look into the early days of rock-n-roll and the stardom it created.
-Walking pass walls of gold and platinum records helps younger people understand his appeal.
+On an and a half hour audio-guided tour, you can learn about the music icon and his private life as you walk through his home.
+It’s also the second most visited home in the U.S. and attracts a cross-section of humanity.
+For kids who barely know Elvis, this tour offers a look into the early days of rock-n-roll and the stardom it created.
+Walking past walls of gold and platinum records helps younger people understand his appeal.

-The Graceland property is part of Elvis Presley Memphis Entertainment Complex.
-Also find the Presley Motors Automotive Museum, Elvis: The Entertainer Career Museum, Elvis Discovery Exhibits and Elvis Custom Jets display.
+The Graceland property is part of the Elvis Presley Memphis Entertainment Complex, so find the Presley Motors Automotive Museum, Elvis: The Entertainer Career Museum, Elvis Discovery Exhibits, and an Elvis Custom Jets display.
 You can spend the entire day at the Elvis Presley Memphis Entertainment Complex.
+The Guest House at Graceland, two restaurants, and lots of souvenir shopping.

 Located at 3717 Elvis Presley Blvd.
 Open daily from 9 a.m. to 5 p.m.
 Tours start at 10 a.m.
-Find several tours and packages for the Elvis Presley Memphis Entertainment Complex, not all include a tour of Graceland.
-Parking is $10 for standard vehicles and can be purchased in advance.
+Find several tours and packages for the Elvis Presley Memphis Entertainment Complex, but not all include a tour of Graceland.
+Adult admission (11+) to the audio-guided tour of Graceland is $82, and kids (5 to 10) are $46.50.
+Several discounts are available, like AAA and a military discount.
+Parking is $10 for standard vehicles.

 After a lesson in music appreciation, take a stroll down Beale Street for live music.
 A pedestrian-only thoroughfare offers live music venues sprinkled with dining spots and shopping.
 Located in downtown Memphis, find street, surface and parking garages nearby.

-A. Schwab Trading Co.
+Stop in A. Schwab Trading Co.

-Located at 163 Beale St. Open from noon to 6 p.m.
-Monday to Wednesday, noon to 8 p.m. on Thursday and 10 a.m. to 9 p.m. on Friday and Saturday and 11 a.m. to 6 p.m. on Sunday.
+Located at 163 Beale St., Open from 11 a.m. to 5 p.m.
+Sunday to Thursday and 11 a.m. to 7 p.m. on Friday and Saturday.

 Peabody Duck Parade best places for music in Memphis with teens